 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of taking your application.
+Your lender will give you a Loan Estimate (LE) of closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.

-This estimate is based on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a precise range of accuracy, and I'll study the estimate and let you know if it all looks good.
+This estimate depends on the loan amount.
+RESPA requirements order that it has to include all closing costs and be within a precise range of accuracy, and I'll examine the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
-This will most often take place at a title company or escrow office and will probably be a smooth and comfortable event.
+Then we'll close on your house.
+This will most often occur at a title company or escrow office and will probably be a smooth and pleasant affair.

 Step 9 – Move in